ClaudeFarmer93/Timely/README.md

 # Timely
 Campus project from our Agile course using guides from the book "Get Programming with Node" by Jonathan Wexler
 # to start the App npm Start
-# Install and setup your Mongo DB and MongoDB Compas
+# Mongo DB and MongoDB Compas Setup
-Follow the instruction found on the first chapter from the book
+Follow the instruction found on the third chapter from the book